What to wear in India

 Any style of tee shirt or blouse is fine.
-Indian tops are often 3/4 sleeves but because they are made of lightweight cotton they are still a great option for India’s hot summers while providing more sun protection than shorter sleeves.
+Indian tops are often 3/4 sleeves but because they are made of lightweight cotton sp they are a great option for India’s hot summers while providing more sun protection than shorter sleeves.
 Some people are careful not to wear tight shirts, I usually don’t stress too much about that as long as I am comfortable.

 Sleeveless tops are very commonly worn but generally, the straps are wide.
 Spaghetti straps not so much.
 If you go shopping for Indian tops you’ll find a lot of sleeveless options.
 I went to dinner the other night and only because someone had just asked me about capped sleeved shirts, I noticed that besides myself, there was literally only one other person in the wearing in short sleeves.
 Everyone else was in sleeveless tops or dress.
 I mean it was 8 pm and still 92 degrees out, what did I expect?

-Crop tops are popular in India.
+Crop tops are popular in India right now.
 Since traditional Indian clothing such as the sari involves a crop top and long skirt it’s not considered (generally) to be immodest especially when paired with long bottoms.
 Crop tops typically seen in India are on the longer side though so if it barely covers your bra, leave that at home.
 Another note is that Saris do have a cover from shoulder to opposite hip though so not everyone will approve with the new modern twist of “wearing it bare” so to speak.